Xetibo/ReSet-Doc/sections/implementation/architecture.typ

 #subsubsection("Description")
-Base functionality is provided using well known Linux system services such as Pipewire for audio, NetworkManager for network and bluez for Bluetooth.
+Base functionality is provided using well known Linux system services such as PulseAudio for audio, NetworkManager for network and bluez for Bluetooth.
 These services will be either integrated direct IPC or libraries, depending on the service.
 Additional systems will be integrated with a plugin-system which allows for integration of specific environments.